UK government failed public over COVID, says ex-adviser Cummings | DW | 26.05.2021

 The former chief adviser to Prime Minister Boris Johnson says the government failed to take adequate action to combat the COVID crisis.
 The UK has fifth worst official COVID death toll in the world.

+Dominic Cummings, Boris Johnson's ex-top aide, testified to British lawmakers about the government's pandemic response

-The UK government failed in its duties toward the British public in its response to the coronavirus crisis, a former chief adviser to British Prime Minister Boris Johnson told lawmakers on Wednesday.
+The UK government failed in its duties toward the British public in its response to the coronavirus crisis, a former chief adviser to British Prime Minister Boris Johnson told lawmakers on Wednesday in a televised hearing.

 "The truth is that senior ministers, senior officials, senior officials, senior advisers like me, fell disastrously short of the standards that the public has a right to expect of its government in a crisis like this," Dominic Cummings said.